rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/turtlebot-navigation-simulation.md

 25 minutes

 ## Background
+Code for the walkthrough is located in the io_tutorials repository at GitHub.

+The simulation and navigation application are
 The package, ***io_gazebo_turtlebot_bringup***, includes files that start a demo application for navigating a turtlebot3 model in a Gazebo simulation.
 These files are: